himynameisjonas/heroku-deployer/README.md

 7. **Setup for specific branch (optional)**

-  Deploy only when a specifc branch is updated on github.
+  Deploy only when a specific branch is updated on github and use this branch as the source of deployment (i.e do a "git push heroku [branch]:master)
   ```bash
   heroku config:set example_app_BRANCH=master
   ```